 Construction and improvements of recreational facilities may temporarily decrease access to recreation and produce localized minor adverse effects to fishery resources, with long-term benefits to recreation in the project area.
 Construction of the new recreation facilities would be of a short duration, and construction effects are expected to be mitigated by Alabama Power's proposed measures and agency recommendations.
 Access to Harris Lake for sport or subsistence fishing would be improved with the construction of an additional recreation site and with pier improvements and public outreach, as recommended by Alabama DCNR.
 Fishing opportunities in the Tallapoosa River downstream from Harris Dam would also be improved by the proposed canoe/kayak access site.
-Vegetation clearing and noise associated with construction of the Highway 48 Day Use Park may produce temporary localized adverse effects to shoreline habitat and fishery resources, as detailed in section 3.3.2.
+Vegetation clearing and noise associated with construction of the proposed Highway 48 Day Use Park may produce temporary localized adverse effects to shoreline habitat and fishery resources, as detailed in section 3.3.2.
 However, the overall availability and quality of fish stocks in Harris Lake would not be affected by construction activities, and nearby alternative fishing sites at Harris Lake would experience less than significant adverse effects from construction.
 The proposed facility modifications have the potential to affect nearby residences due to construction noise, dust, and traffic.
-The nearest residences to the project are approximately 0.75 miles east of the project, in Tract 300, Block Group 2, considered an environmental justice community on the minority basis (figure 3.3.8-1).
-These adverse effects would not be disproportionate nor significant due to the short duration of construction.
+The nearest residences to the project are approximately 0.75 miles east of the project.
+Construction would not be of long enough duration to adversely affect any of the property values here.
+Due to this short duration of construction, these adverse effects would not be disproportionate nor significant.

-As discussed in section 3.3.1, Geologic and Soil Resources, the project is not expected to result in any additional shoreline erosion that would cause flooding or bank stabilization concerns for any adjacent environmental justice community.
+As discussed in section 3.3.1, Geologic and Soil Resources, the project is not expected to result in any additional shoreline erosion that would cause flooding or bank stabilization concerns for any adjacent community, and would therefore not disrupt any economic activity including agricultural activity.
 Terrestrial impacts to these communities would also be negligible.
-Proposed activities affecting geologic and soil resources would therefore not result in disproportionate and adverse effects on environmental justice communities.
+Proposed activities affecting geologic and soil resources would therefore not result in disproportionate and adverse effects on socioeconomic resources.

-As discussed in section 3.3.3, Terrestrial Resources, project operations would continue to buffer the shoreline from erosion and preserve wildlife habitat in environmental justice communities.
+As discussed in section 3.3.3, Terrestrial Resources, project operations would continue to buffer the shoreline from erosion and preserve wildlife habitat, further protecting surrounding homes and businesses from inundation and enhancing recreational opportunities.
 Some management activities may adversely affect these features.
-To mitigate these effects, Alabama Power has drafted a WMP, SMP, and APP to protect biodiversity, the physical environment, and public health in these block groups.
+To mitigate these effects, Alabama Power has drafted a WMP, SMP, and APP to protect biodiversity, the physical environment, and public health in the surrounding communities.
 The WMP would maintain existing permanent openings and access points on project land and include food for wildlife; land set aside for native grass, forestland, prescribed fire, and other activities that promote biodiversity; pollinator maintenance; and provisions for the careful use of herbicide, algicide, and other measures should public health be endangered.
-The draft SMP includes provisions including the implementation of a shoreline classification system which, as discussed in section 3.3.6, Land Use and Aesthetics, would benefit the resilience of the shoreline in the Commission's opinion.
-Scenic easements along the shorelines of Harris Lake, which is surrounded by environmental justice communities, would continue to protect the scenic and environmental values here.
-The draft SMP also proposes the reclassification of the environmentally sensitive project land at Blake's Ferry Pluton, adjacent to Flat Rock Park, from "Recreational" to "Natural/Undeveloped," adding a layer of protection to the rare plants here from development.
-This area is located primarily in the environmental justice community of Tract 958900, Block Group 2.
+The draft SMP includes provisions including the implementation of a shoreline classification system which, as discussed in section 3.3.6, Land Use and Aesthetics, would benefit the resilience of the shoreline in the Commission's opinion, protecting surrounding homes, businesses, and agricultural operations.
+Scenic easements along the shorelines of Harris Lake would continue to protect the recreational opportunities here.
 Finally, the draft SMP encourages landowners to implement BMPs to bolster shoreline preservation.
 Alabama Power's company-wide APP would manage and minimize harmful or fatal avian interactions with manmade features such as power lines and transmission towers.
-Due to the lack of impact to terrestrial resources from operations, along with the wealth of measures Alabama Power would take to preserve these resources in management operations, terrestrial resources activities would not result in disproportionate and adverse effects on environmental justice communities.
+Due to the lack of impact to terrestrial resources from operations, along with the wealth of measures Alabama Power would take to preserve these resources in management operations, terrestrial resources activities would not result in disproportionate and adverse effects to socioeconomic resources.